Investor brief · August 2026

 Team

 Software engineer at Visa Secure on 3D Secure auth infrastructure; prior SWE at Asics.
-Built the WEVE platform (live at strideandrise.com) on Next.js + Supabase.
-Grew Stride & Rise, the Austin run club, from 19 to 221 members with $0.
+Built the WEVE platform (live at weve.community) on Next.js + Supabase.
+Grew Stride & Rise, the Austin run club, from 19 members to 293 with $0.
 Content creator and community builder in one.

 Consumer Technology Investment Banking at Wells Fargo.
 Transactions include Bending Spoons’ acquisition of AOL & Vimeo, and supporting several ongoing Consumer AI IPOs.
 Past roles at a Series B startup, startup investment bank, and private equity.